ToadNetwork/Docs/products/launchpad/token-presale.md

 ### Workflow

-For now you will have to deploy your token contract yourself.
-We offer a [token-factory.md](token-factory.md "mention") which allows you to deploy a token contract with zero coding.
+You can deploy your own token contract or use our zero coding [token-factory.md](token-factory.md "mention").

 {% hint style="danger" %}
 Do not add any liquidity for your token on PADSwap until the presale is over.
 Adding liquidity before the presale is over may cause your presale to fail.